-Do I Want to Be a Subcontractor?
+Should I Become a Subcontractor?

-The work environment, advantages, and disadvantages of a career as a subcontractor will vary greatly by field.
-For instance, internet technology subcontractors will work in an office setting or perhaps from their home, while construction subcontractors will work on construction sites.
-Physical risks vary by job: writing subcontractors are exposed to few if any risks while working, although the manufacturing field requires the use of safety clothing, gear, and procedures to keep worker free from harm.
+A subcontractor is an individual or firm that is contracted to perform a job by a prime contractor.
+One of the most common areas for subcontractors is the construction industry.
+Construction subcontractors work on construction sites, whether large or small.
+Physical risks vary by job, but the construction field requires the use of safety clothing and equipment, such as hats, goggles, and gloves, to keep workers free from harm.
 Subcontractors are frequently self-employed, allowing them the freedom to control their own workdays and availability.
-This career can be very stressful, however, because of lulls between contracted work.
+This career can be very stressful, however, because of lulls between contracted work periods.

 Step 1: Gain Skills in Construction

-Subcontractors are skill-based agents who are contracted to complete a specific portion of a construction project, such as plumbing, roofing, carpentry or electrical installation, and they need to be proficient in their area of expertise.
+Subcontractors are skill-based agents who are contracted to complete a specific portion of a construction project, such as plumbing, roofing, carpentry, or electrical installation, and they need to be proficient in their areas of expertise.
 Often, a subcontractor can become skilled by working as an apprentice in a construction field.
 Many labor unions offer apprentice programs for those interested in training in a specific trade.
 There are also trade colleges and technical schools that offer educational programs in construction specialties.
 Some programs also offer internship opportunities where students can get hands-on training.

-- Take classes related to construction while in high school.
+It's a good idea to take classes related to construction while in high school.
 Some high schools offer classes in trades related to becoming a subcontractor.
 Vocational programs may be offered in coordination with a technical or community college to prepare students for employment immediately after high school.

 Step 2: Become Licensed